-In my last article I discussed how there needs to be justice for Janet Jackson.
+In my last article, I discussed how there needs to be justice for Janet Jackson.
 The entertainment industry has blacklisted Jackson since her Super Bowl performance.
 In a recent conversation, I was challenged on whether I could prove that she had truly been ostracized by Hollywood and the music elite.

-Why yes, yes I can.
+And yes, yes I can.
 Since the wardrobe malfunction, that was in part caused by Justin Timberlake despite the conspiracy theory you subscribe too, here are a few ways Janet has been blacklisted:

 - The NFL, CBS, and MTV asked that Jackson make an apology, but not Timberlake